pranayyb/agro/README.md

-# Plant Disease Detection API
+# Plant Disease and Crop Prediction API

-This project is a FastAPI-based web application that detects plant diseases from uploaded images and provides fertilizer and treatment recommendations based on the disease identified.
-The API leverages a machine learning model (`plants-final/1`) to classify plant diseases from images and offers suggestions to help manage and treat the plants effectively.
+This project is a FastAPI-based web application that predicts plant diseases from leaf images and offers crop prediction based on agricultural parameters.
+The app uses machine learning models for both crop and disease predictions and provides suggestions for treatment and fertilizers based on identified plant diseases.

 ## Features
+- **Crop Prediction**: Predict the best crop to grow based on agricultural parameters such as nitrogen, phosphorus, potassium levels, temperature, humidity, etc.

-- **Disease Prediction**: Detect plant diseases from images of plant leaves.
+- **Plant Disease Detection**: Detect plant diseases from uploaded leaf images and provide disease-specific recommendations.
-- **Fertilizer Recommendations**: Get personalized fertilizer recommendations based on the identified disease.
+- **Fertilizer and Treatment Recommendations**: Get personalized fertilizer and treatment recommendations based on the detected plant disease.
-- **Treatment Recommendations**: Receive suggested treatments, including fungicides and other management strategies.
-- **Upload Plant Images**: Users can upload plant images to the API for analysis.

 ## Technologies Used
 - **FastAPI**: A modern, fast web framework for building APIs with Python 3.7+.
-- **Uvicorn**: ASGI server used to serve the FastAPI app.
+- **Uvicorn**: ASGI server to serve the FastAPI app.
-- **Machine Learning Model**: A pre-trained model for detecting plant diseases.
+- **Pickle**: For loading pre-trained machine learning models.
+- **InferenceHTTPClient**: For interacting with the external model API.
+- **Pillow (PIL)**: For image handling.

 ## Requirements
 - Python 3.7+
 - FastAPI
 - Uvicorn
+- Pillow
+- Numpy
-- Pillow (for image handling)
+- Scikit-learn (for model loading)
-- shutil (for file operations)
+- Inference SDK (for external model inference)

 ## Setup and Installation